 Generally members are not responsibility for any liability, act or default of the corporation.

 There may be different classes of members in a non-profit corporation.
-These classes have different rights and privileges only if the articles or bylaws of the corporation stipulate the differences.
+These classes have different rights and privileges only if the Articles of the corporation stipulate the differences.

-Some members' rights can be changed by the articles or the bylaws.
-For example, each member has the right to one vote at member meetings, unless the articles state otherwise.
-The rights given in The Non-profit Corporations Act, 1995 apply where no changes have been made through the articles or bylaws.
+Some members' rights can be changed by the Articles or the bylaws.
+For example, each member has the right to one vote at member meetings, unless the Articles state otherwise.
+The rights given in The Non-profit Corporations Act, 2022 apply where no changes have been made through the Articles or bylaws.
 Some rights, however, cannot be changed.
 For example, the right of access to the corporation's records cannot be taken away.
-The Act states which rights can be altered by the articles of the corporation, which can be altered by the bylaws, and which rights cannot be altered.
+The Act states which rights can be altered by the Articles of the corporation, which can be altered by the bylaws, and which rights cannot be altered.

 A proxy is a written document signed by the member giving another person the right to attend the meeting and vote on behalf of the member.
-The articles need to state that vote by proxy is allowed.
-The person appointed as a proxy must also be a member unless the articles state otherwise.
+It can be signed electronically.
+The Articles need to state that vote by proxy is allowed.
+The person appointed as a proxy must also be a member unless the Articles state otherwise.

 Generally, a majority of voting members must be present or represented by proxy in order to transact the business of the corporation.
 The minimum number of members required is called a quorum.
 A corporation can change this requirement through its bylaws.
 A bylaw can state that a certain number of members less than the majority constitute a quorum.

 Voting is usually by show of hands.
+When meetings are held electronically or by telephone members vote using these methods.
 The bylaws can require a different method for voting.
 Any member can require the vote on any issue to be held by secret ballot before or after there has been a vote by show of hands.

 Members can waive the notice requirements and if they attend the meeting they are considered to have waived notice unless they attend just to object to the meeting being held.

 The directors must call an annual meeting of the members.
 The first annual meeting must be held no later than 18 months after the corporation is created.
-After that, unless the articles provide otherwise, annual membership meetings must be held within 15 months of the last annual meeting.
-However, membership corporations may choose to hold meetings every second or third year in place of an annual meeting.
+After that, unless the Articles provide otherwise, annual membership meetings must be held within 15 months of the last annual meeting.
+The Articles of a membership corporation can state that meetings will take place every second or third year in place of annual meetings.

 The directors can also call a special meeting of the members at any time.
-If at least 5% of the voting members agree they can require the directors to call a members' meeting.
+If a corporation has 1000 or more members 5% of the voting members or 300 members (whichever is less) can require the directors to call a members' meeting.
+In this case the minimum number of members needed to require a meeting is 100.
+If the corporation has less than 1000 members 10% of the members can require a meeting to be called.
 Directors must call a meeting within 21 days of receiving this request.
 Members' meetings require at least 15 days’ notice.
 The notice must explain the purpose of the special meeting.